-The Equity Lens Subcommittee is made up of elected officials representing multiple parts of the state and a city council candidate who worked with Parakata Consulting LLC to develop its first iteration of an Equity lens Framework for the League of Oregon Cities (LOC).
-The framework is developed to help LOC make the necessary changes to transform the organization to become a change agent and model for the cities it represents.
+The Equity Lens Subcommittee was made up of elected officials representing multiple parts of the state and a city council candidate who worked with Parakata Consulting LLC to develop its first iteration of an Equity Lens framework for the LOC.
+The framework was developed to help LOC make the necessary changes to transform the organization to become a change agent and model for the cities it represents.

-For the sustainability and transformation to happen, the Equity Lens Subcommittee acknowledged that it needs its Board of Directors' full support, financial investments from LOC to develop a webpage on the website portal, dedicated staff to support this work, trainings opportunities for all, including the Board of Directors, LOC staff, members associated with LOC and eventually with external partners.
+For the sustainability and transformation to happen, the Equity Lens Subcommittee acknowledged that it needed its Board of Directors' full support, financial investments from LOC to develop a webpage on the website portal, dedicated staff to support the work, trainings opportunities for all, including the Board of Directors, LOC staff, members associated with the LOC and eventually with external partners.

-The Equity Lens Subcommittee envisions its webpage to be a central space for resources and information that staff, LOC members and partners can easily navigate to access support, tools and resources related to DEI work.
+The Equity Lens Subcommittee envisioned its webpage to be a central space for resources and information that staff, LOC members and partners can easily navigate to access support, tools and resources related to DEI work.

-The Equity Lens framework looks to improve internal and external systems within LOC to remove barriers that cause Black Indigenous People of Color (BIPOC) leaders and other protected classes and underserved populations to be underrepresented in LOC and in our municipal systems and structures.
-The Equity Lens Subcommittee acknowledges that everyone and every city is in a different place in their journey in respect to Diversity, Equity, Inclusion and Justice work, which is why the Equity Lens Subcommittee recommends year round trainings and other support elements because we are looking for systemic change, and this work cannot be learned from one training or workshop.
+The Equity Lens framework looked to improve internal and external systems within the LOC to remove barriers that cause Black Indigenous People of Color (BIPOC) leaders and other protected classes and underserved populations to be underrepresented in the LOC and in our municipal systems and structures.
+The Equity Lens Subcommittee acknowledged that everyone and every city is in a different place in their journey in respect to Diversity, Equity, Inclusion and Justice work, which is why the Equity Lens Subcommittee recommended year round trainings and other support elements because it was looking for systemic change, and this work cannot be learned from one training or workshop.